James-JH/excel-coffeesales-endtoend/README.md

 ## Project Overview
 This project demonstrates an **end-to-end data analytics workflow using only Excel**, from raw transactional data to an interactive executive-style dashboard.
 Focus areas include **data preparation, relational analysis, validation, pivot-based insights, and executive-level visualisation**, reflecting tasks a Data Analyst performs in business environments.

+Please feel free to [download the Excel dashboard here](CoffeeSalesExcel.xlsx) to explore and interact with it.

 **Dataset:** [Coffee Bean Sales Raw Dataset (Kaggle)](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset)
 The dataset contains sales transactions, customer details, and product attributes for a fictional coffee retailer.